The Local Approach to Causal Inference under Network Interference: Applications to causal inference

 \subsection{Multiple-networks setting}

 A random sample of communities (clusters) are indexed by $c \in [C] := 1, \ldots C$.
 Each $c \in [C]$ is associated with a finite collection of $m_{c}$ observations $\{W_{ic}\}_{i \in [m_{c}]}$ where $m_c$ is a random positive integer, $W_{ic} := (Y_{ic},G_{ic})$, and $Y_{ic} := h(G_{ic}, U_{ic})$ for some unobserved error $U_{ic}$.
 Intuitively, each community $c$ is represented by an initial network connecting $m_c$ agents and the $m_{c}$ rooted networks refer to this initial network rooted at each agent in the community.
 Let $W_{c} := \{W_{ic}\}_{i \in [m_c]}$.
 We impose the following assumptions on $\{(G_{ic}, U_{ic})\}_{i \in [m_{c}], c \in [C]}$. \begin{assumption} \begin{enumerate}[(i)] \item[] \item $\{W_{c}\}_{c \in [C]}$ are independent and identically distributed (across communities). \item $\{U_{ic}\}_{i \in [m_{c}], c \in [C]}$ are identically distributed (within and across communities). \item For any measurable $f$, $i \in [m_{c}]$, and $c \in [C]$, where $U$ is an independent copy of $U_{ic}$ (i.e. $U$ has the same marginal distribution as $U_{ic}$ but is independent of $\{W_{c}\}_{c \in [C]}$). \end{enumerate} \end{assumption} Assumption \ref{ass:sampling} (i) is what makes our analysis ``multiple-networks.''
 It states that the networks and errors are independent and identically distributed across communities.
 We use this independence across communities to characterize the statistical properties of our test procedure and estimator below.
 We do not make any restrictions on the dependence structure between observations within a community.
+This allows for arbitrary dependence within a community; see for instance Example \ref{ex:social_interactions}.
 Weakening the independence assumption (for instance, considering dependent data from one large community) would require additional assumptions about the intra-community dependence structure which we leave to future work.